OCA/account-financial-tools/account_move_lock_date/README.rst

 To install this module, you need to:

 #.
-Need a date range generate
+Generate a date range

 Configuration
 =============